-Updates on UK, EU and other International developments.
-This paper provides a brief update on publications since the last Corporate Governance Committee meeting on 12 December 2018.
+Updates on UK, EU and other developments.
+This paper provides a brief update on governance developments since the last Corporate Governance Committee meeting.

 The revised code focuses on the crucial themes of stakeholder engagement, culture, diversity and remuneration.